 In the context of domestic violence-based asylum, this may translate into group membership based on women’s inability to leave their domestic relationship.
 In such a case, you would need to describe in detail the specific obstacles that would keep you from leaving, including specific acts or threats by your persecutor as well as specific ways in which your country’s laws or norms (especially on matters of marriage, divorce or domestic hierarchy) would amplify the problem.

-Hence, for example, if you are a married woman from Afghanistan, then you could successfully define your group as “married women from Afghanistan who are unable to leave their domestic relationship” – but not as “women from Afghanistan who are victims of domestic violence.”
+Hence, for example, if you are a married woman from Afghanistan, then you could successfully define your group as “married women from Afghanistan who are unable to leave their domestic relationship”—but not as “women from Afghanistan who are victims of domestic violence.”

 In 2014, a woman from Guatemala used this strategy successfully before the Board of Immigration Appeals, in a case called Matter of A-R-C-G- et al. (26 I&N Dec.
 388 (B.I.A.
 2014)).
 Having suffered regular and serious beatings, and attempted to get help from the police (who told her they wouldn't interfere with a marital relationship) the applicant repeatedly tried to leave and stay with her father.
 Her husband, however, sought her out and threatened to kill her if she did not return to him.
 On this basis, the B.I.A. found that the woman had defined a recognizable social group and was potentially eligible for asylum.
 (For technical reasons, however, the B.I.A. didn't actually grant asylum, but sent the case back to the Immigration Judge.)

 Given this and other difficulties in not just formulating but also proving the particularity of social groups, women seeking asylum for domestic violence based on their gender could greatly benefit from the assistance of a knowledgeable immigration attorney.
 Also, if you're applying affirmatively (not in removal proceedings), and feel uncomfortable explaining what you underwent in front of a male asylum officer, you might consider requesting a female officer.